Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Manacles

-Adventuring gear, 20 sp, M.
+Adventuring gear, 20 sp, M-

 As a Utilize action, you can use Manacles to bind an unwilling Small or Medium creature within 5 feet of yourself that has the Grappled, Incapacitated, or Restrained condition if you succeed on a DC 13 Dexterity (Sleight of Hand) check.
 While bound, a creature has Disadvantage on attack rolls, and the creature is Restrained if the Manacles are attached to a chain or hook that is fixed in place.
 Escaping the Manacles requires a successful DC 20 Dexterity (Sleight of Hand) check as an action.
 Bursting them requires a successful DC 25 Strength (Athletics) check as an action.